Project

 PROJECT STATUS

-Iberdrola and ABEL Energy have announced the joint delivery of a green hydrogen and green methanol production facility in Bell Bay, northern Tasmania.
-The facility is expected to produce over 300,000 tonnes of green methanol a year once completed.
+The Bell Bay Powerfuels Project is a renewable hydrogen and methanol production facility in Bell Bay, northern Tasmania.
+The 280-megawatt facility is expected to produce over 300,000 tonnes of green methanol a year.

 Key Dates